ronentk/academic-kickstart/content/post/acl2020-blog/index.md

 summary: "Blog version of our upcoming ACL2020 Theme Track paper"
 ---

+> "A SONG of the rolling earth, and of words according,
+>
+> Were you thinking that those were the words, those upright lines? those curves, angles, dots?
+>
+> No, those are not the words, the substantial words are in the ground and sea,
+>
+>They are in the air, they are in you." -- Walt Whitman

 Natural language processing (NLP) has become one of AI’s hottest research areas.
 Deep learning algorithms drawing upon massive amounts of data and specialized hardware have achieved impressive empirical progress, powering applications from multilingual machine translation to wise-cracking chatbots.
 However, state-of-the-art NLP algorithms continue to struggle with tasks that schoolchildren find trivial.
 For example, consider the following story: “John dropped the wine glass on the coffee table and watched with dismay as it shattered into pieces.”